Contaminated Surfaces Contribute to Disease Transmission

 Evidence That Contaminated Surfaces Contribute to the Transmission of Hospital Pathogens and an Overview of Strategies to Address Contaminated Surfaces in Hospital Settings

-Published: American Journal of Infection Control
+Published: American Journal of Infection Control, May 2013

 Once thought to play a negligible role, evidence now indicates that contaminated surfaces play an important role in the “endemic and epidemic transmission of certain pathogens that cause health care-associated infections.”
 Through modeling transmission, microbiologic studies, observational epidemiologic studies, intervention studies, and outbreak reports, there is now ample evidence that contaminated surfaces contribute to transmission.